Narotam-Mishra/react-native-learning/ReadMe.txt

 # The shrink factor is relative to other items, meaning that if we set `flexShrink` as 2 then it will shrink twice as much as the first box.

 # Summary - `flexShrink` property dictates how flex items should behave when their default size is larger than flex container.
 By default the value `flexShrink` is 0 on every flex item which causes the items to overflow the container however setting a positive value for `flexShrink` will make the items shrink when necessary and the amount of shrinkage will be relative to other items in the container.

+## Lec 37 - Flex Grow (4:35)

+# `flexGrow` - It determines how much space an item should occupy inside a flex container when there is a extra space available.
+Similar to `flexShrink` the `flexGrow` factor is always relative to other items within the container.

+# By default, flex items only take up the space required to fit their content and this results in extra space within the container.
+However there are situations where we want the flex items to grow and fill up the remaining space.
+By default, all the flex items have a `flexGrow` value of 0 which prevents them using the available extra space, to change this behavior we can use the `flexGrow` property with a positive value.

+# If we want all items to grow and use the extra space evenly then we can apply `flexGrow`: 1, to all flex items.

+# `flex` vs `flexGrow`

+Q. How `flexGrow` is differ from `flex` property?
+# When `flex` is set to a positive number, it is equivalent to setting `flexGrow` with the same positive number. `flex` property also implicitly sets `flexShrink` to 1 and `flexBasis` to 0.

+# flex: <positive number>

+# flexGrow: `<positive number>`, flexShrink: 1, flexbasis: 0